hargwit/hargwit.com/content/posts/2020-11-16-programming-to-an-interface-with-typescript.md

 Let's explore a real-life example; say we are building a chat application and that our first feature is allowing a user to create a new chat.
 We will need to be able to persist chats, whether that means saving them to a database or writing them to a file, we don't care so long as we can save them somewhere.

-When programming to an interface, we want to specify that this is possible, not how it is possible:
+When programming to an interface, we want to specify **what** is possible, not *how* it is possible:

 ```
 interface ChatRepository {